 Eric Posada is a vibrant and diverse conductor, choral educator, and mentor with sixteen years’ experience at the elementary, middle, high school, collegiate, university, community, church, and professional levels.
-During the 2020-2021 academic year, Dr. Posada will serve as Visiting Professor of Choral Music at the University of North Carolina (UNC) at Charlotte.
+Dr. Posada currently serves as Visiting Professor of Choral Music at the University of North Carolina at Charlotte.
 Previous appointments for Posada include Director of Choral Music at Tyler Junior College and Associate Director of Choral Activities at Texas A&M University.
 A native of McAllen, Texas, Dr. Posada founded the Rio Grande Valley’s first professional chorus, Pasión, and serves as the ensemble’s Artistic Director.

-In addition to his work in academia, Dr. Posada has served fourteen years as a director of music in liturgical settings, the highlight of which was a performance at Notre-Dame de Paris.
+In 2020-2021, Dr. Posada will present interest sessions for the Louisiana Choral Directors Association and the state Music Educators Associations of Oregon, Alabama, Utah, Ohio, Minnesota, and New Jersey.
+In addition to his work in academia, Dr. Posada has served fourteen years as a Director of Music in liturgical settings, the highlight of which was a performance at Notre-Dame de Paris.
 Additionally, Posada has held conducting posts with community choruses such as the East Texas Symphony Chorus, Brazos Valley Chorale, and The Lubbock Chorale.
-In 2010, the Texas Choral Directors Association awarded him with the Abbott-IPCO Professional Scholarship.
 A champion of philanthropic work, Dr. Posada’s non-profit organization, Pasión, provides the highest artistic product and administers to the counties of South Texas.